-- An Integrated Care Pathway for Common Mental Health Problems - An Integrated Care Pathway for Acute Crises - An Integrated Care Pathway for Rehabilitation from Psychosis and Longer-Term Care
+- An Integrated Care Pathway for Common Mental Health Problems - An Integrated Care Pathway for Acute Crisis - An Integrated Care Pathway for Rehabilitation from Psychosis and Longer-Term Care

-In addition to the transformation programme agreed with MHCC, GMMH are also undertaking service developments aligned to Greater Manchester (GM) transformation workstreams, including:
+In addition to the transformation programme agreed with MHCC, GMMH are also undertaking service developments, some of which are aligned to Greater Manchester (GM) transformation workstreams, including:

-- The development of 'Core 24' compliant Mental Health Liaison Services in acute trusts, ensuring specialist 24/7 mental health expertise is available in A&E departments and wards in acute trusts for the provision of assessments, interventions, care planning and training/advice. - The provision of a Children and Young People's 'All Age RAID' /Mental Health Liaison Service in Acute Trusts, as an extension to existing Liaison Services which are for people aged 16 years +. - The development of a Specialist Perinatal Community Mental Health Team for Greater Manchester to safely and effectively meet the needs of mothers with serious mental illness and their infants in a community setting using a recovery model.
-This service is delivered by GMMH. - The delivery of a homelessness trailblazer project to improve access and assessment for homeless people in Manchester.
+- The development of 'Core 24' compliant Mental Health Liaison Services in acute trusts, ensuring specialist 24/7 mental health expertise is available in A&E departments and wards in acute trusts for the provision of assessments, interventions, care planning and training/ advice. - The provision of a Children and Young People's 'All Age' Mental Health Liaison Service in Acute Trusts, as an extension to existing Liaison Services which are for people aged 16 years +. - The development of a Specialist Perinatal Community Mental Health Team for Greater Manchester to safely and effectively meet the needs of mothers with serious mental illness and their infants in a community setting using a recovery model.
+This service is delivered by GMMH. - The delivery of a homelessness trailblazer project to improve access and assessment for homeless people in Manchester. - In November 2018 the Trust implemented full roll out of a new patient information system, replacing the previous system which had been in place for over 10 years.

-3.0 The transformation programme - A summary of achievement
+3. The transformation programme - A summary of achievement

 GMMH have delivered transformation via a series of Transformation Working Groups (TWG).
 Each TWG is focussed on delivering the priority areas for clinical transformation and service Improvement.
 Membership of each TWG includes clinicians, operational managers, GMMH corporate teams, service users and carers and where appropriate external stakeholders and partners.
 The TWG's are as follows: